-Common Ground High School, Urban Farm, and Environmental Education Center are seeking nominations for our 8th Annual Environmental Leader in Residence.
-The residency will start in April 2021 with some flexibility based on the leader’s preference and availability.
+Common Ground High School, Urban Farm, and Environmental Education Center are seeking nominations for our 9th Annual Environmental Leader in Residence.

-The deadline for nominations is extended to Tuesday, March 16, 2021.
-Below you will find reflections from previous Leaders, along with details about the residency.
+The deadline for nominations is Wednesday, February 23, 2022.
+Below you will find information about previous Leaders, along with details about the residency.
 After exploring the details below please nominate a leader.
 Self-nominations are welcomed.

 Past leaders in residence have included:

-- Dr. Thomas Easley, Director of Inclusiveness & Diversity at the Yale School of the Environment
+- Dr. Thomas Easley, professor, pastor, hip hop artist, forester, geneticist, and Director of Diversity & Inclusion at the Yale School of the Environment.

 - Tommy Joshua Caison, Co-Founder of the North Philly Peace Park.
 Read about Tommy’s visit to Common Ground.